 Skip to main content

-P2P fraud (or peer-to-peer fraud) is when an individual or a group deceives another person in online transactions through P2P payment apps.
+Peer-to-peer (P2P) payments fraud is when an individual or a group deceives another person in online transactions through P2P payment apps.
 P2P apps allow individuals to send and receive money directly from their bank accounts to others.
 Examples of these apps include PayPal, Venmo, and Zelle.
 Fraudsters may exploit this payment method in various ways, from getting people to send payments for items they’ll never receive to payment reversals.

 Common types of P2P fraud